-Associate Professor – Animation, Fundamentals
+Associate Professor – Media Arts (Animation), Fundamentals

-Ed Andrews is known for his site-specific sculptures, which range from permanent public work to temporary installations.
+Ed Andrews is known for his site-specific sculptures, ranging from permanent public work to temporary installations.
 His sculptures are responsive and usually incorporate light and movement.
-Andrews has exhibited nationally and his work is in public and private collections.
+Andrews has exhibited nationally and his work is now in public and private collections.
 His awards include fellowships from the National Endowment for the Arts, the Ford Foundation, and from regional and state Arts Commissions.
-In recent work, Andrews has created sculptures that are illuminated internally by LEDs that are programmed to respond to wind speed and temperature change.
+Recently, Andrews has created sculptures illuminated internally by LEDs which are then programmed to respond to wind speed and temperature change.

 Andrews received his BFA in Sculpture from the Kansas City Art Institute and his MFA in Sculpture from Indiana University.
 He is an Associate Professor at Northeastern University and has taught at Washington University in St. Louis and the University of Kentucky.
 Andrews founded the 3D Animation program at Northeastern and has served as Interim Chair for the Department of Art + Design.